Wribbenhall School is currently awaiting its Ofsted

 school by telephone, email or via the contact form on the website.

-Wribbenhall school is a small, private school supporting
+Wribbenhall school is a small, specialist school supporting

 emotional wellbeing, through a pupil-led curriculum and access to the natural